nilanshu96/MDN-Breakout-Game/README.md

 1. Use 'npm start' to run the project on localhost:1234
 2. Use 'npm run deploy' to create a build by minifying the files and publish it to gh-pages branch of your git

+This project also uses Github Workflow to automate the deployment of web page.
 ___

 ## Notes: